Saturday, 3 May 2025

 Charles Frederick Saum was born in Dodsonville, Highland, Ohio in 1821.
 He had one daughter born in 1844 to his first wife Mary Elizabeth Shawver before her death in 1846.
 His next marriage was in 1847 to Mary Bardell; the couple had nine children born between 1849 and 1869.

 Of the three brothers, Charles Frederick Saum lived the farthest distance from where widowed Barbara Hoover Edwards was living in the spring of 1868 when she became pregnant (somewhere in Iowa, possibly at What Cheer with her parents which is where she was living at the time of the next census in 1870).
-Still, the similarity in his name to Charles Francis Edwards (and the ambiguous DNA match results to be discussed later) keep him in contention as a potential father.
+Still, the similarity in his name to Charles Francis Edwards (and the ambiguous DNA match results to be discussed later) keep him well in contention as a potential father.

 2. George Thompson Saum (1824-1912)